 My Bloody Valentine

-Funny that I put some of the most calm, slow, and relaxing album ahead of the wildest and most fun album of all time, but it shows that subtlety wins it all.
-This is the prime reason why I love shoegaze with a mighty passion.
-There are so many little sonic details that can be gleaned over if you listen to this at a low volume.
-So crank it up.
-This isn’t background music, either.
-You must immerse yourself in it.
-If you want to get high before you listen, go for it (I am not condoning this, but if it’s what you have to do to stay focused on this, do what you gotta do); just give it your undivided attention.
-This album was hugely influential on alternative rock in the 1990′s and even today.
-It’s spaced out, ethereal tone and gliding reverb drenched wall of guitar sound have been admired and copied since it’s release almost 20 years ago.
+Funny that I put some of the most calm, slow, and relaxing album above all of the wildest and most fun albums of the 90s decade, but it shows that subtlety wins it all.
+This is the prime reason why I love shoegaze with a mighty passion and this started it all.
+At this point, after diving into shoegaze, I can’t find a better album.
+I have over-anylized Loveless for decades now trying to understand why it’s considered the shoegaze album and why so many who have been influenced by this entity can’t be top it.
+My final conclusion is while so many other indie acts of today had repeatedly over-blown their own sound by over-utilizing its shoegazing effects to convey fake emotion, somehow (despite its multiple layers of “off-the-wall” sound) Loveless remained simplistic to uphold pure love.
+It must have been a disaster just knowing that the making of this album was a two year development-hell for My Bloody Valentine just to come out as slow & boring to many first impressions that missed the point entirely.
+My Bloody Valentine would have been left to obscurity if it weren’t for journalism and the immense level of re-listenability that created such a cult following that made Kevin Shields feel proud that he didn’t fail after all.
+Loveless is spaced out, ethereal tone and gliding reverb drenched wall of guitar sound have been admired and copied since it’s release past it’s 20 year mark.
 It opens up with the best song opener “Only Swallow” and to the end song “Soon” it leave you speechless.
 Whenever I listen to Loveless it reminds me of all the possibilities of human existence.
 The first half of the album has its distinct songs, but they seem more focused on images and intricacy.
 The second half goes further, arousing even more of those ineffable moods that you experience once in a long while in life, in a certain place, a certain situation, at a certain time of day, and think you’ll never feel again.
 The rest of the album completes this journey through the inner depths of human emotion, and as the closing track rambles on with no real elaboration on the songwriting, you don’t even care.
 Its repetition assumes an incredible power based solely on the context of all that preceded it and as the fadeout finally approaches, all you feel, despite the album title, is love, pure love.
-I still can’t believe that mortal human beings could create anything this beautiful.
-As your jaw is still on the floor during the former’s several-second outro, as you think there’s no way they could possibly follow that song, the latter kicks in and successfully sustains that entrancement, not with a salvo of almost percussive sounds, but with a simple, melancholy drone, soon to be synergized by the perfect cathartic melody as accompaniment.
-My mind is overflowing just thinking about it.
-If that’s not a good enough reason for it to be number 1, then I don’t know what will.
+I still can’t believe that mortal human beings could create anything beautiful as heaven itself.
+Some considers Loveless the [only] album about love; not ideas of romanticism nor experiences of being in a relationship.
+With each re-listen of My Bloody Valentine‘s magnum opus, my mind is overflows with thoughts about listening to Loveless and even more thoughts come in after each time I’m finished listening.

 The Top Listed Albums of the 1990s